As a parent, what is my role, and what can I do to best support my child’s education?

-If we’ve learned one thing, it’s this: Adjusting to the “new normal” isn’t easy.
+You’re probably sick of hearing the term “the new normal.”
+It’s no longer new, and it’s certainly not normal.
 It can be confusing, tiring, and stressful.
 You might be juggling being a parent, supporting your child’s learning, and working from home.
 At the same time, you might be worried about the loss of a job, your finances, or the health of your loved ones.

-On top of this, your family is probably together 24/7 and may have been for many weeks now.
+You’ve been coping with this for months.
 At a time when you most need the social support of extended family and friends, you have to keep a safe physical distance.
-Plus, all the news about the pandemic can add to our anxiety and worry.
+Plus, the ever-changing news about the pandemic can add to our anxiety and worry.

 However, there is good news!
 There are things you can do to help your child (and yourself) during this time.
 Let’s take a quick look at each of them.

 - Reduce your child’s stress

 - Help your child stay connected to friends and family